This Valentine, Cupid went mobile!

 What do Valentine’s Day and the December Holidays have in common?
 If you look past gifts, romance and loved ones the answer may surprise you: mobile shopping

 Having spent a great deal of time over the last two months dissecting the influence of the empowered consumer.
 Throughout that time, the conversation has focused primarily on the emergence of the mobile shopper.
+By seeing more info here, you will gain some tips and ideas on how to shop online wisely!

 Now just more than six weeks into the new year, we are thrilled to report that mobile shopping remains a staple of the retail landscape whether through an iPhone, iPad or an Android device.
 Specifically in an analysis of online shopping the week leading up to Valentine’s Day, the IBM online Benchmark study found that 14.5 percent of all online sessions on a retailer’s site were initiated from a mobile device.
 As for sales, 10.1 percent of all online sales for the week before the Valentine’s Day holiday came through a mobile device.